cgradwohl/react-complete-guide/README.md

     this.myMethod = this.myMethod.bind(this)
   }
 ```

 c.
 The third AND worst option is too use an arrow function directly in the callback.
 This can cause react to uneccisarrily re render components so avoid this use.
 <button onClick={(e) => this.myHandler(e)}>

+d. events inside lists
+From React docs:
+Inside a loop it is common to want to pass an extra parameter to an event handler.
+For example, if id is the object ID, either of the following would work:

+<button onClick={(e) => this.deleteRow(id, e)}>Delete Row</button>
+<button onClick={this.deleteRow.bind(this, id)}>Delete Row</button>
+The above two lines are equivalent, and use arrow functions and Function.prototype.bind respectively.

+In both cases, the e argument representing the React event will be passed as a second argument after the ID.
+With an arrow function, we have to pass it explicitly, but with bind any further arguments are automatically forwarded.

+## 3. Updating State from a dynamic list without redux:
+To do this we will need to somehow pass the event and new value from the dynamic list to the event handler from the event callback.
+*** see section `2. d.` above to see how this is done :)
+ Next in the event handler public class field function do the following:
+a. get a reference to the slice of state using an id or an index
+b. use spread operator to create a new value, that is a copy of the state
+c. update the new value with the value from the event
+d. update state with the new value